mihai2537/todo-app/README.md

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 **Note**: This solution does not aim to create interactivity / usability of the app, it's just a design implementation.
-For the interaactive solution please check my todo-app-react solution [here](https://github.com/mihai2537/todo-app-react).
+For the interactive solution please check my todo-app-react solution [here](https://github.com/mihai2537/todo-app-react).

 ## Table of contents